relaxnow/confluent-kafka-go-veracode-stub/README.md

 Please note this only deals with the CGo replace, you may still need other things like for example a `veracode.json` for this please see:

 [Go Application Packaging in the Veracode Documentation](https://docs.veracode.com/r/compilation_go)

+For an example on how to use this please see: https://github.com/relaxnow/veracode-static-example-go-kafka-stub